t-edson/PicPas/README.md

 PicPas is a free software (GPL license) and it's opened for the collaboration of anyone who is interested.

-There is still, much work for development or documentation, so any help will be ap	preciated.
+There is still, much work for development or documentation, so any help will be appreciated.